 A recent site visit by Philly YIMBY has revealed that construction is complete at a seven-unit mixed-use building at 3951 Lancaster Avenue in Mantua, West Philadelphia.
 The building is projected to rise four stories tall, with a commercial space to be located on the ground floor and residential units above.
 The building will also feature a roof deck.
 In total, the structure is expected to yield 10,700 square feet of interior space and cost an estimated $1.25 million to build.

-Permits have been issued for the construction of a three-story, four-unit multi-family building at 1107 North 41st Street in East Parkside, West Philadelphia.
-A roof deck will be located at the top of the structure.
-In total, the building will hold 4,769 square feet of space, and cost an estimated $600,000 to build.
+Philly YIMBY has recently visited the construction site of a multi-family building at 4211-13 Chestnut Street in University City, West Philadelphia.
+The new building will stand seven stories tall and will house 100 residential units, each an apartment.
+A roof deck will be located at the top of the build and will be accessed through a pilot house.
+In total, there will be 68,210 square feet of space within structure, which will cost an estimated $4 million to build.

 Renderings have been revealed for a massive new multi-family development called The Mark, located at 3615 Chestnut Street in University City, West Philadelphia.
 Upon completion, the building will officially stand 34 stories tall, though a mechanical penthouse at the top will stretch the height higher, to just over 400 feet tall, a very sizable addition to this location.
 Designed by BKV Group and developed by Landmark Properties, the tower will hold 363 residential units, with 236 standard units and 127 group living units.
 Accessed from Ludlow Street, the development will hold space for 70 cars and 96 bicycles.